I Welcome Your Comments

-Post by Matney Law PLLC, Newport News, Virginia...
+Post by Attorney Mark Matney - Holcomb Law, PC, Newport News, Virginia...
 Great article about breath testing.
 Raises good issues regarding Virginia's presumption of reliability of the machines.
 I participated in a breath science class led by John Fusco, who is quoted in this article.
 New York times " We investigated widespread problems with breath tests for suspected drunk driving - and found that the closely guarded machines have helped convict thousands of Americans of a crime they may not have committed.
 Here's what we found."

 A million Americans a year are arrested for drunken driving, and most stops begin the same way: flashing blue lights in the rearview mirror, then a battery of tests that might include standing on one foot or reciting the alphabet.

 What matters most, though, happens next.
 By the side of the road or at the police station, the drivers blow into a miniature science lab that estimates the concentration of alcohol in their blood.
 If the level is 0.08 or higher, they are all but certain to be convicted of a crime.